Adolph de Meyer: Career

 From 1898 to 1913, de Meyer lived in fashionable Cadogan Gardens, London.
 And from 1903 to 1907, his work was published in Alfred Stieglitz's quarterly Camera Work.
 Cecil Beaton dubbed him "the Debussy of photography".
 In 1912, he photographed Nijinsky in Paris.
+He immigrated to the United States in 1913.

-On the outbreak of World War I, the de Meyers, who in 1916 took the new names of Mahrah and Gayne, on the advice of an astrologer, moved to New York City, where he became a photographer for Vogue from 1913 to 1921, and for Vanity Fair.
+In 1916, on the outbreak of World War I, de Meyers, took the new names of Mahrah and Gayne, on the advice of an astrologer.
+He applied for American citizenship in 1916, where his previous citizenship was indicated as German.

+He became a photographer for Vogue from 1913 to 1921, and for Vanity Fair.
+During the World War I years, de Meyer brought to Vogue an Edwardian style featuring a rebellion against the rationality of the second industrial revolution and a fashion movement that was characterized as a queer counterculture.

 In 1922, de Meyer accepted an offer to become the chief photographer and Parisian fashion correspondent for Harper's Bazaar in Paris, spending the next 12 years there.

-During the World War I years, de Meyer brought to Vogue an Edwardian style featuring a rebellion against the rationality of the second industrial revolution and a fashion movement that was characterized as a queer counterculture.

-On the eve of World War II in 1938, de Meyer returned to the United States.
+On the eve of World War II, in 1938, de Meyer returned to the United States.
 Today, few of his prints survive, most having been destroyed during World War II but some 52 photographs of Olga, packed by his adopted son Ernest, came to light in 1988 and were published in 1992.

-He died in Los Angeles on the anniversary of his wife's death, 6 January 1946, he being registered as 'Gayne Adolphus Demeyer, writer (retired), and was buried at Forest Lawn Memorial Park (Glendale), Glendale, Los Angeles County, California.
+He died in Los Angeles on the anniversary of his wife's death, 6 January 1946, being registered as 'Gayne Adolphus Demeyer, writer (retired), and was buried at Forest Lawn Memorial Park in Glendale.

+In 2017, the Metropolitan Museum of Art presented Quicksilver Brilliance: Adolf de Meyer Photographs, an exhibit of forty works spanning his career.
+Portraits of socialites such as Rita de Acosta Lydig and entertainer Josephine Baker were shown, as well as an album “documenting Nijinsky's scandalous 1912 ballet L'Après-midi d'un faune.”